jmvrbanac/Specter/docs/using/index.rst

 --search PATH          Specifies the search path for spec files --no-art               Disables the ASCII art on the runner --coverage             Enables coverage.py integration.
 Configure using .coveragerc --select-module        Selects a module path to run.
-Ex: spec.sample.TestClass --select-tests         Selects tests to run by name.
+Ex: sample.TestClass --select-tests         Selects tests to run by name.
 (Comma delimited list) --select-by-metadata   Selects tests to run by specifying a list of key=value pairs --xunit-results        Output xUnit XML results into a specified file